Easy taco dip made from only 4 ingredients and sure to be a crowd-pleaser! But be careful, once you start eating it can be hard to stop!Jump to Recipe

 Taco dip is one of my favorite snacks.
 I really have to limit myself; I would eat the whole pan if I didn’t pay attention.

-I learned this recipe from a friend’s mom in middle school, and have modified it a lot since then.
-I made it for a Super Bowl party my sophomore year in college, my first year at UCF, and brought it to my friend’s apartment…. and after that, she always
+This recipe comes from a friend’s mom in middle school, and have modified it a lot since then.
+I made it for a Super Bowl party in my sophomore year in college, my first year at UCF, and brought it to my friend’s apartment.
+After that, she always

 demanded requested that I make it for any party we had.

-My recipe for Taco Dip is made warm, but you can also eat it cold as well.
+My recipe for Taco Dip is made warm.
+But you can also eat it cold.
 After you make it, any leftovers can be kept in the refrigerator.
 I like to reheat mine just enough to take the chill out of it, but not make it hot.
 Justin prefers to have the dip hot, so the cheese is all melted.
 I like to have a bit of cheese on top unmelted.
 But that’s the beauty of taco dip; you can eat it however you want!

-I usually serve my taco dip with Tostitos bite-sized chips just because I don’t like a large chip that will break easily.
-But at those times I don’t have any chips, I’ve also eaten it with Wheat Thins, and it works well enough.
+Bake for a few minutes at 350F to melt the cheese if desired.
+I usually serve my taco dip with Tostitos bite-sized chips because I don’t like a large chip that will break easily.
+But at those times I don’t have any chips I’ve also eaten it with Wheat Thins and it works well enough.